duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 While triggers specify when to trigger our Instant Answer, handle functions are used to limit those cases.
 Handle functions can get more complicated if necessary, by including regular expressions and returning *multiple* placeholders: [learn about using regular expressions in handle functions](http://docs.duckduckhack.com/backend-reference/triggers-handle-functions.html#regex-guards) and [returning multiple placeholders](http://docs.duckduckhack.com/backend-reference/api-reference.html#multiple-placeholders-in-api-url).

-There's one final line of code on our backend.
+There's one final line of code on our back end.
 Because this is a Perl package, it must return `1` at the end to indicate successful loading:

 ```perl
 1;
 ```

-Our Spice backend is complete.
+Our Spice back end is complete.
 Functionally, we've told DuckDuckGo:

 - *Where* to call the API (endpoint)
 - *When* to call the API (triggers)
 - *When not* to call the API (handle function)

-We're done with our backend.
+We're done with our back end.
 Next, we'll tell DuckDuckGo how to display any results we get back.

 ## `hacker_newz.js`